/

 Avoiding Overpowering Flavors

-One of the most common rookie errors is to drink a wine that overpowers food – the ideal match is one where both the wine and food contribute to a delicious blend, rather than one that overpowers the other.
+One of the most common rookie errors is to drink a wine that overpowers food – the ideal match is one where both the wine and food contribute to a delicious blend rather than one that overpowers the other.
+Learn more about the basics in our Wine 101 blog post and more about common wine myths here.

 Misunderstanding Acidity Levels

-• Example: Pairing high-acid Sauvignon Blanc with tomato-based sauces can be refreshing, but the acidity in the wine shouldn’t be overly aggressive compared to the acidity in the tomatoes.
+• Example: Pairing high-acid Sauvignon Blanc with tomato-based sauces can be refreshing, but the wine's acidity shouldn’t be overly aggressive compared to the acidity in the tomatoes.

 Experimenting with Pairings